MicrosoftDocs/Contribute/Contribute/dotnet-pr-review.md

 - Sample code must be included in the PR, in source and as a downloadable zip file.
 - Sample code compiles and runs correctly.
 - The article clearly describes the goals for the reader, and those goals are met.
-- The article meets style and grammar guidelines (see CONTRIBUTING.MD in the root folder of the repo.)
+- The article meets [style and grammar guidelines](dotnet-style-guide.md) and follows our [voice and tone principles](dotnet-voice-tone.md).
 - All links should resolve correctly.

 Content team members will review the PR, and submit the review with comments.
 If only minor changes are requested, team members may "approve" the PR with the feedback.
 The author can then address the feedback and merge the PR.
 Most reviews will request changes and when those changes are made, the reviewer will review again.